trifl/Zeus/README.md

 # Zeus

-To install, for now copy Zeus.swift into a project with the Alamofire framework.
+To install, for now just copy Zeus.swift into a project with the Alamofire framework.
+This project will be updated to 1.0.0 once I finish up the model layer.

 ## Example code